michaelrambeau/bestofjs/.github/ISSUE_TEMPLATE/add-a-project-to-best-of-javascript.md

 ---
 name: Add a project to Best of JavaScript
-about: Suggesting a new project to track in Best of JavaScript
+about: Suggest a popular project to track in Best of JavaScript
 title: ''
 labels: ''
 assignees: ''